mhmdtwsm/MyObsidianNotes/WebBackend/Java_Script/DOM/Elements.md

 - Some ***attributes*** (like `checked` for `checkboxes` or `value` for form elements) are often automatically synchronized with their corresponding properties.

 - When you modify an ***attribute*** via `setAttribute()`, it doesn't always reflect immediately in the `DOM` properties (and vice versa), especially for dynamic elements like `<input>`.

+---

+## Editing the Style of an Element